janakiveluri/webportal/docs/userguide.rst

 - Aakash School Education is committed to offering the students free access to its many academic resources.
-We seek to capitalize on the potential of the internet to eliminate borders and geographic distance as obstacles to the instantaneous exchange of knowledge and new ideas.
+We seek to capitalize on the potential of the Internet to eliminate borders and geographic distance as obstacles to the instantaneous exchange of knowledge and new ideas.
 Unlike distance learning programs that charge tuition, provide formal instruction and limit participation, we offer all